NASA-PDS/naif-pds4-bundler/docs/source/22_pds4_spice_archive.rst

       all kernels (``data_to_associate``) listed in the MK.

-    * Each collection inventory lists LIDVIDs of **all** non-collection products provided under collection's directory at the time when collection product was created.
+    * Each collection inventory lists LIDVIDs of **all** non-collection products provided under collection's directory at the time when the collection product was created.
 In a particular collection inventory, *P* is used only for newly added products (that don't appear in any of the collections with earlier versions) and *S* is used for products that have already been registered in a collection with an earlier version.

-    * Each Bundle label includes Bundle_Member_Entry'es only for the latest SPICE kernel collection LIDVID (``bundle_has_spice_kernel_collection``), the latest document collection LIDVID (``bundle_has_document_collection``) and the latest miscellaneous
+    * Each Bundle label includes Bundle_Member_Entry's only for the latest SPICE kernel collection LIDVID (``bundle_has_spice_kernel_collection``), the latest document collection LIDVID (``bundle_has_document_collection``) and the latest miscellaneous